digixvalley

 • If you need reach, Android distribution + localization often compounds faster.

-• If you need premium monetization, iOS paywall testing, pricing, and packaging often matter earlier.
+• If you need premium monetization, iOS pricing, packaging, and paywall testing often matter earlier.

-If you’re actively building or improving an app, align this with your delivery plan:
+If you’re actively building or improving an app, align platform strategy with execution: your acquisition plan should match your onboarding, retention loop, and monetization model.

 Google Play vs App Store strategy: reach vs willingness to pay

-We identify your bottleneck metrics and give a clear action plan.
+We’ll identify your biggest funnel bottleneck and send a prioritized action plan.

 Retention benchmarks

-• Compare like-for-like periods: same seasonality, same campaigns, same release cadence.
+• Compare time periods: same seasonality, same campaigns, same release cadence

-• Use benchmarks to identify where to investigate, not to declare we’re fine.
+• Use benchmarks to decide where to investigate, not to declare we’re fine

 Retention curve with Day 1, Day 7, Day 30 markers and callouts.

-App stats are not one global truth.
-They’re a set of patterns that shift by context.
+App stats aren’t one global truth, they’re patterns that shift by context.

-• Emerging markets often create huge download volume, but monetization and device/network constraints can change engagement patterns.
+• Emerging markets: huge download volume; monetization and network/device constraints can change engagement.

-• Mature markets may show slower download growth but stronger monetization per active user.
+• Mature markets: slower download growth; often stronger monetization per active user.

-What to do with this: don’t only optimize for global totals.
-Segment by the markets you actually operate in, and cite scope when you present numbers.
+What to do: optimize for the markets you actually operate in, and always cite scope.

-• Shopping apps often win on lifecycle triggers (price drops, delivery status, re-order loops).
+• Shopping: lifecycle triggers (price drops, delivery status, re-order loops)

-Usage is up can be great, or meaningless, depending on how you monetize.
+Usage up can be great, or meaningless, depending on your business model.

 Subscription apps